 At Morris Sound?

-Actually we did most of it at Jon’s studio, and then went to Morris Sound and did some mixing there.
-Morris Sound is still doing metal bands and still bringing them in, still doing it.
+Actually, we did most of it at Jon’s studio and then went to Morris Sound and did some mixing there.
+Morris Sound is still doing metal bands and always bringing them in, still doing it.

-Yeah it’s funny, how they got bigger.
-When we were there recording, Trans-Siberian Orchestra were there recording.
+Yeah, it’s funny how they got bigger.
+When we were there recording, Trans-Siberian Orchestra was there recording.

 Quite funny!
-There’s Jon Oliva and Al Pitrelli, so it’s few good metal guys there but they’re just doing something a little bit different.
+There’s Jon Oliva and Al Pitrelli, so it’s a few good metal guys there, but they’re just doing something slightly different.

-Speaking of lyrics, the last time you had lyrics about different fighting and war things and now it’s more about fantasy things.
-Which kind of lyrics do you prefer more to sing about, like war, fantasy or realistic ones?
+The last time you had lyrics about different fighting and war things, and now it’s more about fantasy things.
+Which kind of lyrics do you prefer to sing about, like war, fantasy, or realistic ones?

 I’ll sing about anything!
-I enjoyed singing, “Gettysburg” was just awesome to sing, because it’s such an amazing piece, the three songs were quite amazing and to be able to do that live, was pretty spectacular, it’s not something you pull off.
+I enjoyed singing, “Gettysburg” was just awesome to sing because it’s such a fantastic piece; the three songs were quite amazing, and to be able to do that live, was pretty spectacular.
+It’s not something you pull off.
 I’m not a sci-fi guy, and that’s pretty much something with a sci-fi type of thing.
-But it has such a human element to it, it’s not robots coming down.
-It’s almost like a human…you know what I mean?
-Let’s say, its non-fiction, put it that way.
-But I actually like singing just about normal stuff myself, something that you can feel, understand and know what’s going on.
+But it has such a human element to it, and it’s not robots coming down.
+It’s almost like a human.
+Let’s say it’s non-fiction; put it that way.
+But I like singing just about usual stuff myself, something that you can feel, understand and know what’s going on.

-Well I did it on the Beyond Fear record, I sang about it, “Scream Machine” and it was written that way to kind of be a little tongue in cheek, kind of a Judas Priest song.
-It was the last song I wrote for the record and I wrote it to be a nod, to kind of say to Priest that I could’ve written on the records if you asked me to.
-So I wrote “Scream Machine”, which is a very Judas Priest-like song, and lo and behold, it became the most popular song on the record.
-So, kind of funny that I’m singing about a metal monster coming to get you “laughs” but that’s the great thing about heavy metal, you can write a song about anything from politics to metal monsters, to demons and wizards, to history.
+Well, I did it on the Beyond Fear record.
+I sang about it, “Scream Machine,” and it was written that way to be a little tongue-in-cheek, kind of a Judas Priest song.
+It was the last song I wrote for the record, and I wrote it to be a nod, to say to Priest that I could’ve written on the records if you asked me to.
+So I wrote “Scream Machine,” which is a very Judas Priest-like song, and lo and behold, it became the most popular song on the record.
+So, funny that I’m singing about a metal monster coming to get you “laugh,” but that’s the great thing about heavy metal, you can write a song about anything from politics to metal monsters, to demons and wizards, to history.
 And it’s also fun that way, and I would never limit myself to write about one thing.

-Of course, Jon is very interested about the history and history issues that were going on.
-How much you are into those things and I would also know how much Jon has told you about those things and history overall, for example, have you two been in Gettysburg to see the old battlefields together?
+Of course, Jon is very interested in the history and history issues that were going on.
+How much you are into those things, and I would also like to know how much Jon has told you those things, history, etc. For example, have you two been to Gettysburg to see the ancient battlefields together?

-Well actually we did, we went to Gettysburg and it was just unreal.
-It’s one of those things that just stepping your foot into that area, you know that so many people lost their lives.
-It changed, where I live, it changed what would’ve become.
-It does make you do that, because when I went there, stepping into it, you just felt “Ah”.
-You know what happened here, this place, I never felt it before.
-So, I did, I became really into it.
-I kind of knew about Gettysburg but I’ve never been a big history guy, but being friends with Jon definitely makes you become more aware of history, just world history really, what’s going on.
+Well, we did, we went to Gettysburg, and it was just unreal.
+It’s one thing that was stepping your foot into that area; you know that so many people lost their lives.
+It changed where I live, and it changed what I would’ve become.
+It does make you do that because when I went there, stepping into it, you just felt “Ah.”
+You know what happened here, this place?
+I never thought of it before.
+So, I did.
+I became really into it.
+I knew about Gettysburg, but I’ve never been a big history guy, but being friends with Jon makes you more aware of history, just world history, what’s going on.

-Because we’re running out of time we have to end this discussion very soon but before that we would like to ask little more about Beyond Fear, what is the state of that band now?
+Because we’re running out of time, we have to end this discussion very soon, but before that, we would like to ask a little more about Beyond Fear.
+What is the state of that band now?

 Beyond Fear: Alive in Finland in 2006

-With Beyond Fear, you did your first actual tour with Anthrax before your first album was even released.
-Now afterwards, how that tour went in your opinion?
+You did your first actual Beyond Fear tour with Anthrax before the album was released.
+Now afterward, how did that tour go, in your opinion?

-It was great, it was a great tour although our album wasn’t out yet, with exception of the show in Gothenburg which was kind of… uh…
+It was great, and it was a great tour, although our album wasn’t out yet, except the show in Gothenburg, which was kind of, uh?

 Awful.
 It was absolutely terrible.
-It was by far…with the power going out and the really small crowd.
-We were playing a lot of sellout shows and good shows, and all of a sudden we hit that, it was just one of these things, but you get them on tour.
-But it was a great tour, and the fans were great, and we were accepted really well for not having a record out yet, and it went over well.
+It was by far with the power going out and the minimal crowd.
+We were playing a lot of sellout shows and good shows, and suddenly, we hit that.
+It was just one of these things, but you get them on tour.
+But it was a great tour, and the fans were great, and we were accepted well for not having a record out yet, and it went over well.
 I couldn’t believe the reaction we got, so it was great.

-Your both shows in Finland went really well and you seemed to have great time in there?
+Both your shows in Finland went well, and you seemed to have a great time there?

 Yeah.
 Always do.
 Back from the Priest days on, I’ve always loved it.